nhucleus/serenity-app/README.md

 ## Project Description

    * Serenity will be an app for users looking for some positivity in their lives!
-When a user accesses the home page, there’ll be tranquil music playing (ocean waves, LoFi music, classical music, etc.).
-When a user successfully signs up and logs in, they’ll be able to complete a list of tasks every day (journal, draw, and leave nice comments for other users).
-Nice comments will be displayed at the top of the page, where it'll be randomized in an array and a new one will appear for every render.
+The positive quotes rendered on the Splash page are from [zenquotes.io](https://zenquotes.io/).
+When a user logs in, there’ll be tranquil music playing to set the mood.
+When a user successfully signs up and logs in, they’ll be able to journal, draw, and leave nice comments for other users to increase positivity within their lives.
 <br />
 <br />

 ## MVP
-   * Will be hosted on [Heroku](https://serenity-journal.herokuapp.com/dashboard)
+   * Will be hosted on [Heroku](https://serenity-journal.herokuapp.com)
-   * Audio will be downloaded from a third party API, playing on a loop
+   * Audio will be playing on a loop once the user is logged in
    * User dashboards will be displayed as a calendar with a list of tasks to complete every day
    * Logged in users can write journals, draw images with a virtual canvas, and leave nice comments for other users
 <br />